DynamoDS/RefineryPrimer/03-hello-project-refinery/03-06_using-revit-alongside-refinery/03-06-01_using-data-from-revit.md

-# Using Data from Revit in Refinery
+# Using Data From Revit in Refinery

 Using Refinery alongside Revit can be a very powerful approach to quickly explore multiple design options.
 In order to achieve this, there is a particular workflow that needs to be followed.